The Dopey Kid Who Used to Wear Your Clothes

 She’s wiser than I am.
 That’s one of the reasons why I love the woman.

-I was thinking about all this years later when I went out to look at a problem steam job with my pal Alan Levi, Ace Troubleshooter.
+I was thinking about all this one day last winter when I went out to look at a problem steam job with Alan Levi, Ace Troubleshooter.
 The basement looked vaguely familiar, but then, I’ve been in a couple of basements.

 We went over the problems as we found them and Alan and I made a list of what was wrong with the installation.